Trump launches 'Operation Warp Speed' for coronavirus vaccine

 Continue Reading Below

-Trump described the administration's plan as "a massive scientific industrial and logistical endeavor unlike anything our country has seen since the Manhattan Project" of World War II, with the intent to rapidly develop and distribute a vaccine.
+Trump described the administration's plan as "a massive scientific industrial and logistical endeavor unlike anything our country has seen since the Manhattan Project" of World War II, with the intent to rapidly develop and distribute a vaccine with help from the U.S. military and world-renowned doctors and scientists.

 "We'd love to see if we can do it prior to the end of the year," the president said.
 "We think we're going to have some very good results coming out very quickly."

-The administration is providing roughly $10 billion to support the medical research effort, including funding for vaccine development.
+The administration is providing roughly $10 billion through the Coronavirus Aid, Relief, and Economic Security (CARES) Act to support the medical research effort, including funding for vaccine development, therapeutics and diagnostics.

-Dr. Moncef Slaoui and Gen. Gustave Perna will lead Operation Warp Speed.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE